 Pre-broadcast review for television

-Through his work with “Last Week Tonight with John Oliver,” “The Patriot Act with Hasan Minhaj” and “VICE News Tonight” on HBO, Jack has developed extensive experience counseling television clients.
+Through his work with "Last Week Tonight with John Oliver," "The Patriot Act with Hasan Minhaj," "Live PD," "VICE News Tonight" and others, Jack has developed extensive experience counseling television clients.
 Jack takes a problem-solving approach to his prepublication work and advises on a wide range of issues, including copyright fair use, defamation, and invasion of privacy.

 Admitted to Practice